 In Theatre, I was taught that putting labels in before the garment is finished is a bad luck.
 Is there anything like that in fashion??

 I've made several baby's footed pants so far.
 They are great to layer over bodysuits.
-I tried 4 different patterns for footed baby pants, and my favorite is this one.
+I tried 4 different patterns for footed baby pants, and my favorite is this one. *This post contains affiliate links.
+I may make small commissions on qualifying purchases made through these links

 The reasons why I like this pattern over others are: